| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Writes the newsletter from the week's new pages and gets it to the line.

 Stops one step short on purpose.
 It lands a draft in your inbox; nothing sends until you say so.
-The one seat that always waits for a human.
+In the stream, this is the one line that holds at the amber gate.

 Revenue / ads